 Standing charges also apply and could build up as additional debt if you do not regularly top up your meter, so check your meter display to find out how much your standing charges are.

-Ofgem have proposed caps on the price of prepayment meter tariffs, which should come into effect by 2017.
-You can read more about the proposed changes here.
+Ofgem have set price caps on prepayment meter tariffs, which come into effect in April 2017.
+You can read more about the changes here.

 Why are they used?